-- Learn a little about the industry of the stocks you are interested in.
+Learn a little about the industry of the stocks you are interested in.

 Work out your Entry and Exit Strategy

-The problem at the moment is there are many Stock Screeners on the web today but many of them want you to pay, or many of them do not allow you to select the relevant criteria.
+The problem at the moment is there are many Stock Screeners on the web today but many of them want you to pay, or many of them do not allow you to select the critically important criteria.
 Preferring to give you options to select many indicators excluding EPS% increases.

 I reviewed the following stock screeners and found them all to be lacking the relevant criteria for us to be able to find the stocks we want to see.